actions/importer-labs/gitlab/valet-configure-lab.md

     - Copy the token somewhere safe and temporary.
 3. Run Valet configure commands
    - In the codespace terminal window click back to the `TERMINAL` tab.
-   - Within the terminal, navigate into the GitLab CI directory `cd valet`
    - Run `gh valet configure`
    - Use the down arrow key to highlight `GitLab CI`, press the spacebar to select, then hit enter to accept.
    - At the prompt enter your GitHub Username and press enter.